adamtafvelin/Search-result-adblocker/README.md

 # Search-result-adblocker
 Extremely simple Firefox adblocker that removes the links which are classified as ads in the search result of Duckduckgo.

+# How to use / install
+1. Clone the repo.
+2. Open about:debugging#/runtime/this-firefox in Firefox. (use the search bar)
+3. Select "Load temporary add-on..."
+4. Select the manifest.json file.
+5. Profit!

 ## Why?
 Because I was bored.